jamalg/my_notes/README.md

 # My Notes: Notes sharing app

 Flask/Reactjs dockerized app to serve markdown notes.
 I built this app as a side project/demo to practice React stack.
+You can see it live on [personal site](http://notes.jgourinda.com/).

 ## Generalities
 ### Python backend: